judegor/calligraphy-across-caliphates/content/project.md

 ## About the Project

-This digital humanities project explores the evolution, style, and geographical spread of Islamic calligraphy from the 7th to the 19th century.

-Our goal is to provide an accessible, visual, and scholarly overview of various calligraphic traditions across regions and time periods.
+This digital humanities project explores the evolution, styles, and geographical spread of Islamic calligraphy from the 7th to the 19th century.
+Our goal is to provide an accessible and scholarly overview of diverse calligraphic traditions across regions and historical periods.

-This site combines academic research with digital tools to make the richness of Islamic calligraphy visible to broader audiences.
+By combining academic research with digital tools, the site makes the richness of Islamic calligraphy visible to a broad audience.

-This website was created as the final project for the course Digital Humanities and Data Sustainability: A Hands-on Practical Approach, taught by Dr. Christian Casey at Freie Universität Berlin during the Summer Semester 2025.
+This project was created as the final assignment for [*Digital Humanities and Data Sustainability: A Hands-on Practical Approach*](https://github.com/14143-DH-Sustainability), taught by Dr. Christian Casey at Freie Universität Berlin in Summer Semester 2025.